Guide to STAR Measures

 Performance Results

-31 are MA-PD contracts earned 5-star Ratings in 2024, representing exceptional performance across multiple quality domains.¹
+In 2024, 31 MA-PD contracts earned five-star ratings, representing exceptional performance across multiple quality domains.¹

 Key Success Strategies

-• Provider Partnership: Collaborative relationships with network physicians including shared savings arrangements.²³
+• Provider Partnership: Collaborative relationships with network physicians including shared savings arrangements and aligned incentive structures8

-• Technology Investment: Advanced analytics and care coordination platforms.²³
+• Technology Investment: Advanced analytics and care coordination platforms for real-time performance monitoring and outreach⁸,9

 Financial Outcomes